cloudmesh-community/fa18-523-57/project-report/report.md

 ## Introduction

-The disastrous effects of the increasing number of storms all around the world, we thought of taking storm dataset for entire Asia Pacific region and visually analyze the effects of various variables on the storms.
+With the disastrous effects of the increasing number of storms all around the world, we thought of taking storm dataset for entire Asia Pacific region and visually analyze the effects of various variables on the storms.
 We want to check any patterns in the storm data and visualize them geographically so that it might help us to make useful inferences on the storm data.
-We have identified a data set on data.world[@fa18-523-57-DataSet] and we aim to identify the various correlations among the attributes and understand if they can help explain the change in frequency of the storms.
-Data World is a community where we find open datasets from various organizations containing varying data attributes according to the need.
+We have identified a data set on data.world[@fa18-523-57-DataSet], a community where we find open datasets from various organizations containing varying data attributes according to the need.
+We try to identify the various correlations among the attributes and understand if they can help explain the change in frequency of the storms.

 ## Implementation

 ### Data set

 The data set for the various storms in Asia Pacific region for the years between 1956 and 2017.
 We have chosen an initial subset of data to visualize locally and then implement the same visualizations on the entire data.
 The data set contains attributes like region, latitude, longitude, type of category, name, date and hour, speed, and pressure.
 There are more than 190,000 rows in the dataset.
-We shall attempt to clean the data before we generate any visualizations.
+We clean the data for any duplicates, null values and any redundant data before we generate any visualizations.

 ### Related Work